cascadeth/OSU-IT-Tool-Mods/README.md

 # OSU IT Tool Modifications

 ***
+### UPDATE:
+Both Chrome and Firefox have removed Stylish from their extensions due to browser history tracking and privacy breaches.
+These CSS sets will remain, but Stylish will not.
+Source: https://www.bleepingcomputer.com/news/software/chrome-and-firefox-pull-stylish-add-on-after-report-it-logged-browser-history/

 ### What:
 This repo provides a set of user styles (note: only supported use with Stylish add-on) for multiple sites